 We are in a new age where 4K TVs are taking over.
 Vizio has a couple of 4K TVs among its products and they all boast of great picture quality.

 There’s a little challenge.
 Even if you have a great TV, you’ll not enjoy quality imaging without the best settings.
 In some cases, your pictures may even get worse.
-This is why you need to take time to get the best picture settings for Vizio 4K TVs.
+This is why you need to take time to learn the best picture settings for Vizio 4K TVs.

 Here is a summary of all the major settings you should use on your Vizio 4K TV.